 Kithure Kindiki – Biography, Senate Deputy Speaker and Senator for Tharaka Nithi County, Former Senate Majority Leader, Kenya, parents, wife, Children, Age, Wealth, Political Career, Business, Education, Video

 Kithure Kindiki full name is Prof. Abraham Kithure Kindiki.
 He was born in 1973 in Irunduni village in Mukothima Ward in Tharaka Nithi County.

-He is currently the Senator of Tharaka Nithi County and the leader of Majority in the Kenya Senate.
+He is currently the Senate Deputy Speaker, Senator for Tharaka Nithi County and Former Senate Majority Leader.

 Prof. Kithure Kindiki education background